-To be clear, setting high standards for yourself isn’t always a negative thing—particularly if you're okay with sometimes coming up short of those standards.
-But, if your push for perfection springs from low self-esteem or a sense of not being “good enough” at your job or at life, or leads you to feel super distressed whenever your goals aren’t met, it could cause problems like repeat procrastination.
+To be clear, setting very high standards for yourself isn’t necessarily a negative thing—particularly if you're okay with sometimes coming up short of those standards.
+But, if your push for perfection springs from low self-esteem or a sense of not being “good enough” at your job or at life, or leads you to feel super distressed whenever your goals aren’t exactly met, it could cause problems like repeat procrastination.

 How perfectionism and procrastination can go hand-in-hand

 It’s pretty hard to miss the mark on a task if you never begin it.
 In that way, putting off a task or procrastinating can (temporarily) spare a perfectionist the fear they may have of failing, says clinical psychologist Yesel Yoon, PhD.
 “Perfectionists’ worst-case scenario is often the thought of failing or not doing well or perfectly at something.
 Rather than take a chance that a less-than-ideal outcome could happen, they’d sometimes rather not take the first step at all.”

 “Rather than take a chance that a less-than-ideal outcome could happen, a [perfectionist] would sometimes rather not take the first step at all.” —Yesel Yoon, PhD, clinical psychologist

 Often, a perfectionist’s initial worries about a project turning out imperfect or going off the rails are also far higher than the average person’s, largely because of how much control they assume they have over the outcome and how ideal they envision the finished product.
 “The thought of getting to that idealized result can feel overwhelming,” says Dr. Yoon, “which can lead to unpleasant, self-critical feelings and thoughts, as well as avoidance behaviors.”